Let's do this and get recognized!

 Do you accept products that contain refined sugar?

 We do not allow sugar (or other sweeteners) that are refined through bone char to carry the Certified Vegan Logo.
-Any companies that use cane sugar, beet sugar, corn syrup, coconut sugar, date sugar, molasses, agave, maple syrup, or brown rice syrup in their products must send a statement from the sugar supplier that guarantees that they do not use animal products in the production of that sweetener.
+For ingredients of cane sugar, beet sugar, corn syrup, coconut sugar, date sugar, molasses, agave, maple syrup, or brown rice syrup in products, we require a statement from the sugar manufacturer that guarantees that they do not use animal products or by-products in the production of that sweetener.

 We do allow companies to use shared machinery (machinery that also runs products containing animal products/ingredients) in the production of their products, but most of those products carry a label that says so.
 Companies must provide documentation of the steps that are taken to thoroughly clean the machinery.